Katy-katy/Data-Visualization-Using-D3-and-Javascript/README.md

 It is a programming assignment for my upper division “Data Programming For Visualization” class at University of California Santa Cruz.

-The program read read the data from “scatterdata.csv” and visualize it using D3 Javascript library.
+The program reads the data from “scatterdata.csv” and visualizes it using D3 Javascript library.
 The visualization has tooltip - when the user hovers the pointer over an item, without clicking it, a small box with information about the country appears.

 ![Mockup for feature A](https://github.com/Katy-katy/Data-Visualization-Using-D3-and-Javascript/blob/master/Screen_Shot_main.png)